-London Luton Airport is going through a massive period of change, with £110 million being invested into the terminal.
+London Luton Airport went through a massive period of change, with £110 million being invested into the terminal.

 As part of their growth project, the airport has been rebranded, which also meant that they required a new web presence.

 Following a prototype, I designed the website in browser to help demonstrate transition and animation.
-I built the front end of the site, producing a HTML pattern library, and I worked alongside back end developers to achieve the best possible solutions to any design challenges.
+I built the front end of the site, producing an HTML pattern library and I worked alongside back end developers to achieve the best possible solution to any design challenges.